 - Research conducted and presented in 2014 and 2015 on many old homesteads in Marlborough is here.

 - The Marlborough Historical Society has photos of houses and buildings, maps, archives of certain families, and other information.
 Learn more about our archives here.

-- The Old House Association includes owners of old homes in Marlborough and surrounding communities.
+- The Old House Association is inactive.
+Previously, owners of old homes in Marlborough and surrounding communities.
 Members share experiences and recommendations on renovation and preservation projects.
-Meetings, which take place in old homes, are usually once a month, with the summer off.
-Contact us for information on upcoming meetings.

 - For those living in the French Hill area of Marlborough, the French Hill Neighborhood Association was re-started in June 2008.
 For more information, send e-mail to the association or call 617-908-7666.

 Andover has helpful descriptions, illustrated with pictures using houses in their community, here.

 Living in an historic property